How to Scuba Dive in Belize’s Blue Hole

 I would recommend that you don’t simply rely on your dive master, because the diver-to-master ratio can be high in group dive settings such as in the blue hole.
 A good option is to rent or purchase a dive computer so you can access personalized depth and time ratios and safety stop calculations.
 We rented a dive computer for the blue hole, and it made such a big difference in my confidence in doing the dive.

 I think this is a once-in-a-lifetime experience and even though I got nitrogen narcosis, I would still do it over again.
-It was one of the most interesting experiences I’ve had and I would highly recommend it – just make sure you do it safely!
+Looking for other epic dives?
+Check out the 15 best scuba diving locations in the world.

 Like it? | SHARE or PIN for later